jatinkumar1999/picker_country/README.md

       context,
        isDialog: true,  /// make the true if want a dialog
        isBottomSheet: true,  /// make the true if want a bottomsheet
-      isFullScreen: true,  /// make the true if want a full screen
+      isFullScreen: true,  /// make the true if want a full screen, By defaukt this is enable
       onComplete: (country) {
-       /// Here'll receive your choosen country.
+       /// Here you'll receive your choosen country.
       },
     );

 ```

 # picker_country